nguyenngockhank/nguyenngockhank.github.io/notes/architect/eventsource.md

 By using snapshots, the system can significantly reduce the time and resources required to rebuild the state of an aggregate, especially when dealing with large event streams.

-## How to build

-### 1. Custom Implementation
-One way to build event sourcing is to implement it from scratch using your preferred programming language and database.
-This approach gives you complete control over the implementation and allows you to tailor it to your specific requirements.
-You can use a database to store the events and design your own event store and event sourcing infrastructure.
-While this approach provides flexibility, it requires a deep understanding of event sourcing concepts and can be time-consuming to develop and maintain.

-### 2. Event Sourcing Frameworks
-Another option is to use event sourcing frameworks that provide a set of tools and libraries to simplify the implementation of event sourcing.
-These frameworks often come with built-in support for event storage, event replay, and event handling.
-Some popular event sourcing frameworks include `Axon Framework` (Java), `EventStore` (C#), and `Eventuate` (Java and Scala).
-These frameworks abstract away the complexities of event sourcing, allowing you to focus on implementing the business logic of your application.

-### 3. Cloud-based Event Sourcing Services
-If you prefer a managed solution, you can consider using cloud-based event sourcing services.
-These services provide a fully managed infrastructure for event sourcing, allowing you to focus on developing your application without worrying about infrastructure management.
-Examples of cloud-based event sourcing services include `AWS EventBridge`, `Azure Event Grid`, and `Google Cloud Pub/Sub`.
-These services offer scalability, reliability, and ease of use, but they may come with additional costs and dependencies on the cloud provider.

-### 4. Event Sourcing Databases
-There are also specialized databases designed specifically for event sourcing.
-These databases provide built-in support for storing and querying events, making it easier to implement event sourcing.
-Examples of event sourcing databases include `EventStoreDB`, `Apache Kafka`, and `Apache Pulsar`.
-These databases often offer features like event streaming, event replay, and event-driven architectures, making them a popular choice for event sourcing implementations.

-### 5. Hybrid Approaches
-Lastly, you can also consider hybrid approaches that combine event sourcing with other architectural patterns.
-For example, you can use a combination of event sourcing and command-query responsibility segregation (CQRS) to separate the write and read models of your application.
-This allows you to optimize the read and write operations independently, improving performance and scalability.
-Frameworks like Axon Framework and Lagom provide support for both event sourcing and CQRS, making it easier to implement hybrid architectures.

 ## Common Problems